 Princeton does not prescribe fixed secondary school course requirements for admission.
 The University recognizes the diversity of programs offered by secondary schools and is primarily interested in the quality and breadth of the student's record.
 The secondary school's testimony about academic ability and interest as well as motivation, reliability, and strength of character are very important.

+In addition to these studies, the following are important components of strong preparation for work in the University: at least two years of a laboratory science, including physics and chemistry for students interested in engineering, and at least two years of history.
 The University will give full consideration to an applicant who has been unable to pursue the recommended studies to the full extent if the record otherwise shows clear promise.

 Princeton grants advanced placement for some college-level studies completed prior to matriculation.
 For information, see the advanced placement section of this catalog.